ZootHii/Learning-Parse/README.md

   </p>

 <p align="center">
- <b>Not completed</b>  because parse is old and has some problems that I can't solve but still you can share photos that you take with your camera or that you chose the photo from your gallery.
+ <b>Not completed</b>  because Parse is old and has some problems that I can't solve but still you can share photos that you take with your camera or that you chose the photo from your gallery.

  </p>
 <p align="center">